mjchi7/sketch-mac_protocols/README.md

 ## Difference
 ### CSMA/CD
 - After sending packet, it will continue to sense the channel to **detect** for collision (by comparing data transmitted and data received on the same channel)
+- Reduce the recovery time of collision (CD will abruptly stop transmission; contrast to CSMA only where transmission will be allowed to finish)
 - Example: Ethernet

 ### CSMA/CA
 - After sending packet, it will **not** sense the channel to detect for collision, instead it relies on receiver to send an ACK frame back for acknowledgement.
 If ACK not receive, it assume collision occured.
+- Reduce the possibility of collision.
 - The collision avoidance is achieved by hand-shaking protocol (RTS/CTS) to "secure" a channel, whereas CSMA/CD do not do that.
 - Example: IEEE 802.11 WiFi